mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 You may not notice the smell of the preservatives but those around you will.
 Your urine may appear bloody for 24 hours after your stem cells are infused into your body.
 This is your body's way of getting rid of the byproducts of the stem cells that are not needed.

-<p class="question invisible">I just want to validate that the small could be present during *and* after the transplant.
-Also, when it's mentioned that "The Nutrition Department will provide lemons" - how is it envisaged that the lemons are used.
-Cut them, leave them around?
-Why lemons, because they're natural, non-chemical, non-toxic?</p>

 #### After Your Transplant
-<p class="question invisible">What happens directly after the transplant?
-I'd like to travel with the patient from the room where they receive their transplant to their hotel/apartment.</p>
 After your stem cells are infused through your catheter you will remain in your hospital room for 4-6 hours for observation.
 After that you will be allowed to return home to your hotel or apartment to rest.

 #### Engraftment